-Career development
+Career Services

 The Career Center assists students and alumni in developing their career goals and equips them with the skills and resources necessary to realize these goals.
-The Center sponsors career development seminars and offers individual career guidance for musicians throughout the academic year.
-Career planning guides, on hand in the Center and on the Westminster Career Development website, outline the steps of a successful job search.
-All graduating students and alumni of the college may subscribe to the Career Center's biweekly jobs listing.
+The Center sponsors career seminars throughout the academic year and also offers individual career guidance.
+Career planning guides, available in the Center and on the career services Web site, outline the steps of a successful job search.
+All graduating students and alumni of the college may subscribe to the Career Center's biweekly jobs listing newsletter at no cost.